NEUR121 Fundamentals of Neuroscience

 - IV.
 Prerequisites

-- CHEM121 (C or better) or permission of the Social and Behavioral Science Department
+- CHEM121 (C or better) or permission of the Science, Technology, Engineering, and Mathematics Department

 - V. Other Pertinent Information